rajeshvinay/My-Project/README.md

 # My-Project
-is on sunday where  have taken  backed by a shock
+is on sunday where I have taken  backed by a shock